kaiohenricunha/megasena-sweepstakes-checker/README.md

 2. In the project directory, run `python3 -m venv venv`
 3. Activate the virtual environment by running `source venv/bin/activate`
 4. Install the requirements by running `pip3 install -r requirements.txt`.
 You can alternatively run `pip3 install pandas` for a slimmed down environment.
-5. In the terminal, run `python3 main.py` and insert the required in
+5. In the terminal, run `python3 main.py` and insert the required input

 To deactivate the virtual environment just run `deactivate`.